learn-co-curriculum/react-hooks-redux-create-store/README.md

 ## Introduction

 In this lesson, we will learn how to turn our code into a library that can be used across JavaScript applications.
 Use `src/createStore.js` to follow along.
 Open `index.html` to try out the code.

-## Encapsulate our application's state by wrapping our code in a function
+## Write a `createStore` Function

 Let's look at the code that we wrote in the last section.